kgroveshok/z80-homebrew/DEV-DIARY.md

 * DONE Can't use EXEC in code so need another way to trigger stack eval.
 Make EXEC to take a count of strings?

-* TODO stack imbalance on storage_read.
-Needs a pop of de if no record found.
-Have added code watch for further issues

-* TODO Save auto run flags to block 0 on bank 1 and not on currently selected device
-* TODO Add a flag to block 0 to decide if the auto startup prompt is given and/or run

-* TODO reduce some of the stack sizes, loops and ret might be a bit too big.
-Then extend the main data stack
-* TODO Conslidate all prompts into a single file to allow for removing duplicates and may even localisation
-* TODO Add scroll down indicator to menu code
-* TODO Stop menu scrolling past last item
-* TODO for auto run storage include a CHAIN feature
-* TODO Cant use special chars in quoted strings???
-Why?
-Emit works for the char code.
-* TODO Saved setting to enable/disable auto start
-* TODO Saved setting to select words to auto load from storage
-* TODO Add to start up a list of what storage labels are seen
-* TODO add ram test to the diags
-* TODO Hook up Pico and get it talking over SPI

-* TODO Cease support for os-mini as a lot of features just wont work...
-Perhaps do defines????
-* TODO With the float code being so big need to do some opt via http://z80-heaven.wikidot.com/optimization
-* TODO Alt T is duplicated }.
-Free to reuse
-* TODO Alt H is duplicated |.
-Free to reuse
-* TODO Alt U, O, P, 5, 7, 8, 9, Enter are free
-* TODO Do a nice FORTH primer with the hardware.
-Screen shots and all...
-* TODO New case design

-* TODO add more editing features
-* TODO fix editor bugs
-* TODO fix editor issues
-* TODO typing a long few lines and then back space, then insert ends up creating spurious characters - added clear of edit buffer
-* TODO Fix prev line recall and insertion.
-Corruption appears on the end of line - added clear of edit buffer
-* TODO Editor issue insert mid string causes loss of zero term giving random data
-* TODO Backspace mid string does not clean up shifted text
-* TODO Jump to end of line does not work should set to the number in last debug display
-* TODO If cursor at end of line, when go back it leaves custor displayed
-* TODO Fix NUM2STR.
-* TODO Fix LEFT
-* TODO Fix RIGHT
-* TODO Fix 2SWAP
-* TODO Fix KEY
-* TODO Fix IS

-* TODO fix saving more than a single block of file storage.
-Means to concate multiple blocks?

-* TODO Add to docs that looking up file name of id is just id BREAD
-* TODO Add to docs that looking up file id by name just need to go through 1-32 and look for name

-* TODO Add word to call fill_display with a char
-* TODO New value type for signed and unsigned val.
-Add to maths. added DS_TYPE_SNUM need a word to convert type.
-SIGN/UNSIGN.
-Fix up <= and dot.
-* TODO Add FILL word - ( addr n char -- ) fills address for n long with char
-* TODO Add ERASE word - ( addr n -- ) fills address for n long with zero
-* TODO LSHIFT and RSHIFT for bit shifting
-* TODO Speed up screen updates - instead of writing whole screen detect what has changed?
-* TODO Add no bank chip detection to format
-* TODO Add support for ELSE and ENDIF.
-IF THEN ELSE ENDIF   or IF THEN ENDIF.
-Or IF ...
-ELSE ...
-THEN
-* TODO Word to define lcd user character 0-3.
-Then word to output via emit etc

-* TODO need word to get file id by name
-* TODO need word to get file name by id

-* TODO setup a compiler
-* TODO Add a stack content viewer to callmonitor code
-* TODO Add the floating point maths code in
-* TODO CP/M screen clearing not working well
-* TODO CP/M keyboard entry not great
-* TODO Change circuit so that the storage cart is actually on port a and provides a full 5 chip pack.
-Then move sound to port b
-* TODO wire up a temp interface to the serial EEPROMS so I can test storage on the SC114 as I have the PIO and digital IO cards installed
-* TODO with the second PIO port hook up and debug the sound card
-* TODO PICK word to pick a value at a given value on stack and move to TOS
-* TODO Change NOTE to PLAY and use a stream of items on stack
-* TO TEST need word to report where cursor current at
-* TODO Take the vid out handshake lines and code up a Pico to handle display.
-* TODO Pico to handle display to have two way return of data
-* TODO Create a disk UI in native asm for robustness and speed?
-* TODO need words to report on hardware e.g. screen dims
-* TODO Extract all of the symbols in the symbol table to be available as words in FORTH, debug and asm above
-* TODO Due to bad performance of the parser (???) need to look at compiler...
-Added some OP code stubs.
-FORGET and LIST use a scanner.
-Combine with main parser and have one for keyword and another for byte code
-* TODO Add a simple assembler feature like BBC Basic

 3rd Feb 2025